felix-cormier/t2k_ml/README.md

 --output_plot_path=[...]
 ```

-Where input plot path can be either a directory, or the path and name of a file which then contains multiple paths and names of files (preferably a combination .hy file).
+Where input plot path can be either a directory, or the path and name of a text file which then contains multiple paths and names of files (preferably a combination .hy file).
 The output path is where the plots generated will be stored.
 N.B. there is an artificial limit of 5000 on the number of events looked at for each .hy file to speed this up.

+N.B.
+If you want to plot multiple different labels (e.g. electrons and muons) at the same time, this code expects to have these in separate .hy files.
+You will have to provide a text file with multiple paths and names of the files you want to plot.

 #### Make Visualizations